Long way to go’ before life gets back to normal, warns government adviser

 Labour’s Anneliese Dodds criticised Mr Johnson, describing the decision not to self-isolate as “another example of one rule for them and another for everyone else”.

-Reports indicate the prime minister is will not be heading back to Scotland for his summer holiday this year, after it emerged how close he came to “catastrophe” on last year’s staycation in the Highlands.
+The prime minister will not be heading back to Scotland for his summer holiday this year, according to reports, after it emerged how close he came to “catastrophe” on last year’s staycation in the Highlands.

 Mr Johnson got swept out sea while attempting to paddle board, according to a report in The Times.
 “He nearly drowned,” a government source told the newspaper.
 “He got swept away and found himself going further and further out.”